jhfeng0215/prediction-of-customer-purchase-intention/README.md

 # Mcformer---An end to end model to predict customer-purchase-intention
+* This algorithm was developed by members of the IOM Lab at the School of Management, USTC
 * This is an end to end deep learning method Mcformer to utilize the customer clickstream data to predict the user purchase intention.
 * We aim to utilize the customer clickstream data to predict the customer purchase intention, the scenes as follows:
 * ![question](https://github.com/jhfeng0215/prediction-of-customer-purchase-intention/blob/main/Mcformer/pictures/ques.png)